pjsg/nodemcu-firmware/docs/modules/stepper.md

 ## motor:moveby()

 This drives the motor the given number of steps, using top speed if possible.
 The callback is invoked when the motor has stopped.
-Note that it is an error to call `moveby` when the motor is already moving.
+Note that if `moveby` is called while the motor is already moving, then the current callback (if any) is removed and replaced with the new callback (if any).
+The distance is added.

 #### Syntax
 `motor:moveby(steps, [cb])`